-It has been nearly a year since the new strain of the dog flu, or Canine Influenza Virus (CIV), first Struck the Chicago area.
+It has been nearly two years since the new strain of the dog flu, or Canine Influenza Virus (CIV), first Struck the Chicago area.
 While it started in dog boarding and daycare facilities, it is now impacting Chicago Animal Care & Control, the city pound, most severely.

 Because of the large populations of animals exposed to one another and a lack of isolation facilities, virtually every dog at the pound has CIV, which means some rescue groups and shelters had to cut down or stop taking in dogs.
 CIV-exposed animals need to be quarantined for up to 30 days to avoid spreading the virus.
 All CIV-infected dogs require isolation and some also need advanced medical attention for secondary infections like pneumonia.

 PAWS Chicago has been able to continue to save CIV-positive dogs from the pound by utilizing the Medical Center on 26th Street to quarantine infected animals.
 The Medical Center has a large, previously unused space that has been converted into a CIV ward for the infected animals.

 The PAWS Chicago Medical Center is the only facility in Chicago equipped to take in a large volume of CIV cases.
 Since 2015, PAWS has cared for more than 750 animals with CIV and currently has dogs in quarantine with the illness, along with many others in foster homes.Since the new strain of CIV was discovered (H3N2), PAWS has run swabs on 1225 dogs.

 To house and treat the CIV-exposed dogs rescued by PAWS, we incurred nearly $200,000 in unexpected costs.
 And these heightened costs are continuing as we increase the number of CIV dogs we take in.

 - $21 for each swab to check whether dogs are infected with CIV.
 Cost: average of $42 based on two swabs per dog